ProjectOpenSea/shipyard/exampleNftTutorial/Testing.md

 ### Expected local behavior

 The `Dockmaster.t.sol` file will call `Dockmaster.sol`'s `tokenURI` function, decode the base64 encoded response, write the decoded version to `./test-ffi/tmp/temp.json`, and then call the `process_json.js` file a few times to get string values.
-If the expected values and the actual values match, the test will pass.
-A `temp.json` file will be left behind.
-You can ignore it or delete it; Forge makes a new one on the fly if it's not there.
-And it's ignored in the `.gitignore` file, so there's no need to worry about pushing cruft or top secret metadata to a shared or public repo.
+If the expected values and the actual values match, the test will pass and the files will be cleaned up.
+If they fail, a `temp-*.json` file will be left behind for reference.
+You can ignore it or delete it after you're done inspecting it.
+Forge makes a new one on the fly if it's not there.
+And it's ignored in the `.gitignore` file, so there's no need to worry about pushing cruft or top secret metadata to a shared/public repo.

 The `ValidateDockmasterSvg.t.sol` file behaves along similar lines, but it checks that the contract is churning out valid svg.